Capquest Debt Recovery

 Step 4: Respond Based on Your Situation

 If you can afford to pay: Contact Capquest to arrange payment.
-Negotiate a settlement - as debt purchasers, they often accept 50-70% of the balance.
+Negotiate a settlement - as debt purchasers, they may consider a reduced lump-sum settlement.

 If you can only afford small payments: Send a financial statement and offer what you can realistically afford.